uma-dev/GCP-course/notes.md

 - There are lots of types of clusters:
     - Zonal cluster
-      - Single zone
+      - Single zone (Single control plane, nodes in same zone)
-      - Multi zonal
+      - Multi zonal (Single control plane, nodes in different zones)
-    - Regional
+    - Regional (Multiple control plane, nodes in different regions)
-    - Private (only internal IP address)
+    - Private (only internal IP address in VPC)
     - Alpha (early features)

 - Node pool is a set of nodes with the same configuration within a cluster.